Medically reviewed by:

 - Reinforcing positive behaviors like abstinence

-- Getting to the root of the problem by exploring why the individual began smoking in the first place
+- Getting to the root of the problem by exploring why the individual began taking marijuana in the first place